Healthy Banana Nut Muffins With No Oil or Sugar

 - The riper the banana, the more flavor and nutrients it offers.

-- Eat them right away while it's warm!
+- Eat them right away while they're still warm!

 Whole Wheat Banana Nut Muffins